dmfrodrigues/feup-plog-tp1/README.md

 Under **Windows**, the SICStus console does not render color.

-These are the situations where colors should be correctly rendered:
+These are the situations where colors should be correctly rendered (the Windows alternatives are under Microsoft Windows 10, the Linux alternatives are under Ubuntu 20.04.1 LTS):

 | Environment             | cmd                | Powershell         | VSCode cmd         | VSCode Powershell  | GNOME terminal     | Terminator         | XTerm              |
 |-------------------------|--------------------|--------------------|--------------------|--------------------|--------------------|--------------------|--------------------|